Accredited Practitioner Register Advisory Board Terms of Reference

 The Advisory Board shall comprise:

-- a minimum of three lay members, including the Chair
+2. a minimum of members, including the Chair

 The Chair of the Advisory Board shall be agreed by majority of Advisory Board.
-Other initial lay members shall be appointed by the Chair of the Advisory Board with the support of the board.
+Other initial lay members shall be appointed by the Chair of the Advisory Board with the support of Executive Committee.

 The appointment of lay members will be based on appropriate experience, backgrounds and skills in the context of Equine Facilitated Interactions.
 Prospective applications for membership of the Advisory Board are invited from market practitioners from the marketplace and will be considered based upon their individual competencies, skills, and experience, as and when positions become available, either from board growth or retiring membership.